ibm-cloud-architecture/refarch-kc/README.md

 * [Real time analytics with IBM Streams Analytics](https://github.com/ibm-cloud-architecture/refarch-kc-streams)
 * [Order management microservice using CQRS and event sourcing pattern](https://github.com/ibm-cloud-architecture/refarch-kc-order-ms)

-The command `./scripts/clone.sh` clones the dependant repositories.
+The command `./scripts/clone.sh` clones those dependant repositories.

 ### Configurations

 To make the solution running we need to have a set of components installed and ready.
 We can deploy the components of the solution into three environments:

-* **Public cloud (IBM Cloud)**, [see the article](docs/prepare-ibm-cloud.md) for details.
+* **Public cloud (IBM Cloud)**, [see this article](docs/prepare-ibm-cloud.md) for details.
 * **Private cloud** (we are using IBM Cloud Private) and [see this article](docs/prepare-icp.md) for details.
-* Local to your laptop, mostly using docker images and docker compose.
+* **Local** to your laptop, mostly using docker images and docker compose.
 See next section for explanations.

 ### Run locally

-To run locally you can use a kubernetes like Minikube or Docker Edge, or docker-compose.
+To run locally you can use a kubernetes like Minikube or Docker Edge, or use docker-compose.
 We propose to use docker-compose for local deployment, and here are the instructions to launch backbone and solution components:

 1. Get [docker and install](https://docs.docker.com/install/) it (if not done yet)
 1. Get [docker compose](https://docs.docker.com/compose/install/)
 1. In one Terminal window use our compose file to start the backend components: `$ cd docker &&  docker-compose -f backbone-compose.yml up`.
-Once the backend is started, you need to configure the Kafka topics.
-The local script: `scripts/createLocalTopics.sh` will create the necessary Kafka Topics so the solution will work.
+The first time the backend is started, you need to configure the Kafka topics we are using in the solution.
+The local script: `scripts/createLocalTopics.sh` will create them.

 1. In a second terminal use our second compose file to start the web server and the other microservices: `$ docker-compose -f kc-solution-compose.yml up`